egnerlab/Lab-Manual/Programming/JavaScript, HTML, & CSS/README.md

 ## CSS

 CSS, or 'Cascading Style Sheets', is a language that allows you to modify the output of HTML content.
 Usually this is nothing more than creating a 'styles.css' file in which you specify default fonts, formatting, and spacing of your html content.
-See here (link pending) for an example.

 Resources:
 * https://www.w3schools.com/css/